sharathchandra07/Screen-time-tracker/README.md

-Here is the desgin and implementation of the chrome extension:
+Here is the design and implementation of the chrome extension:
 ![Alt Text](OneDrive/Desktop/extens/icons/7.jpg)